-National investigation into NHS mental health scandals after Independent exposes
+National investigation into NHS mental health scandals after Independent exposés

 “In the more than 10 years since Mathew died, I have never given up hope that I will get him justice, and in his name, fight to improve the woeful mental health provision that impacts countless families each day.”

-Mr Barclay speaking about he inquiry said:“Everyone receiving care in a mental health facility should feel safe and be confident they’re receiving world-class treatment.
+Mr Barclay speaking about the inquiry said: “Everyone receiving care in a mental health facility should feel safe and be confident they’re receiving world-class treatment.

 “We take any failure to do so seriously and that’s why the Essex inquiry was launched and I’m now taking further action to give it the necessary legal powers, to help improve inpatient safety and learn the lessons of the past.